 A typical low-carb diet limits the daily intake of carbohydrates to between 60 and 130 grams, while a ketogenic diet tends to stay below 30 grams of carbohydrates.
 This is done by excluding or limiting most grains, legumes, fruits, bread, sweets, pasta and starchy vegetables from the diet and replacing them with added fats, meat, poultry, fish, eggs, non-starchy vegetables, nuts, and seeds.
 When we eat in this way, our bodies begin to change dramatically — especially for those who habitually eat plenty of carbohydrates with each meal.

 Not all of these changes, however, are going to be positive.
 When carbohydrates are restricted, it is stressful for the body because it must find another way to fuel itself.
-This can cause side effects, like nausea and headaches, that is commonly called the “keto flu”.
+A low carb diet can cause side effects, like nausea and headaches, that is commonly called the “keto flu”.
 The lack of carbohydrates will also lead to fluid and mineral loss and hormonal changes that can cause health issues if not addressed.

 The Most Common Side Effects